Australasian gannet: Breeding and courtship

 The preferred nesting sites are on flat or gently sloping ground or broad, flat ledges, on offshore islands, stacks or elevated areas on the mainland such as cliff-tops, generally between 15 and 90 m above sea level.
 The ground may be bare or bear low shrubs such as Coprosma, Mesembryanthemum, Bulbine or grasses.
 The nests themselves are cup-shaped mounds 10–20 cm high with a 30 cm deep basin, made from seaweed, plants, earth and debris from the sea.
 The males usually collect the materials and give them to the females, who construct the nests.
 One egg is laid that can weigh anywhere from 84 to 125 g, with an average of 99.8 g.
 Matt pale blue and with an elongated egg shape, it measures 65–89 mm long by 35–53 mm wide.
 The egg surface fades to a white when dry and it has a chalky coating.
 Generally, only one brood takes place each season, though eggs and chicks up to eight days old will be replaced if lost.
-Incubation takes 37–50 days and is done mainly by the female, keeping the eggs warm on top of its webbed feet.
+Incubation takes 37–50 days and is done mainly by the female, keeping the eggs warm on top of her webbed feet.

 Newly hatched chicks are featherless and have black skin, their eyes opening at 2–3 days of age.
 They are covered with white down by two weeks old.
 The first proper feathers to appear are flight feathers, which appear between days 43 and 47.
 The chick becomes half-covered by feathers by 9 weeks of age.
 Young chicks are fed regurgitated semi-digested fish by their parents, who open their mouths wide for their young to fetch the food from the back of their throats.

 The young birds fledge 95–109 days after hatching, heading to a nearby clifftop and remaining there for anywhere from 6 hours to 3 days before flying.
 Weighing on average 73.2 g when born, they reach 2,350 g—exceeding that of adult birds—by day 50 and 3,132 g by day 90.
 Unlike young northern gannets, juvenile Australasian gannets are able to fly by the time they fledge and have fully grown primary flight feathers.
 They have smaller fat reserves, which may reflect a poorer food supply.

 Young individuals return to the colonies when they are three years old, and begin breeding between four and seven years of age.
 The typical lifespan is estimated to be around 20 years.
 The maximum age recorded from banding has been 30 years 8.2 months; a bird tagged at Cape Kidnappers in January 1955 was found dead some 2587 km away at Tangalooma in Moreton Bay, Queensland in September 1985.
 The longest distance travelled is 8128 km; a bird tagged at Lawrence Rocks was found washed ashore dead on the southeast coast of Mauritius.